TonyRipa/PlaceValue/README.md

 (1E.5 + 1) ^ 2 = 1E1 + 2E.5 + 1

 SparsePolynomial1 then formats SparsePlaceValue1's result as x + 2x^.5 + 1.

+Since SparsePolynomial1 uses SparsePlaceValue1, it allows for arbitrary powers including imaginary.
+While Taylor Series allows expressing sin(x) as a polynomial (sums of integer powers of x), functions like ln(x) cannot be so expressed.
+When imaginary powers are allowed ln(x) can be expressed. ln(x) = ix^-i - ix^i - ½ix^-2i + ½ix^2i + ⅓ix^-3i - ⅓ix^3i + … .
+This formula can be found from using the complex Fourier Series for x. x = ie^-ix - ie^ix - ½ie^-2ix + ½ie^2ix + ⅓ie^-3ix - ⅓ie^3ix + … .
+Then replace all instances of x with ln(x), and simplify.
+This appears to mean that if we allow sums of the form x^z for complex z, then restricting z to reals (the real axis) yields a smaller space of functions (polynomial series or analytic functions) whereas restricting z to pure imaginaries (the imaginary axis) yields a larger space of functions (Fourier series or beyond analytic).

 PolynomialRatio1
 -------------